-Reports Find Health Workers Still Aren't Alerting Police Regarding Likely Elder Abuse
+Health Workers Still Aren't Alerting Police About Likely Elder Abuse, Reports Find

 "You have to be able to get the data to see how bad the problem is," says Jarmon, "so that "everybody who can take action has it."

-However, the Centers for Medicare and Medicaid Services, which pays for much of the health care for seniors, and provides guidance on the reporting required of health care workers and health care facilities, has rejected most of the reports' recommendations.
+However, the Centers for Medicare and Medicaid Services, which pays for much of the health care for seniors and provides guidance on the reporting required of health care workers and health care facilities, has rejected most of the reports' recommendations.

 CMS declined NPR's request for an interview, but in a written response, it argues that it can take up to a year for Medicare claims to be filed.
 So analyzing such claims, CMS says, would "not be [a] timely enough" way to identify and respond to cases of elder abuse and neglect.

 The inspector general's report counters that the vast majority of Medicare claims are filed within a month, not a year.
-And Gloria Jarmon says that just letting state agencies and health care providers know that they're being tracked, could reduce the problem of elder abuse.
+And Gloria Jarmon says that just letting state agencies and health care providers know that they're being tracked could reduce the problem of elder abuse.